Security and authentication

 There are three types of authentication that you can use to get an access token:

-2. User authentication (sometimes referred to as named user or ArcGIS Identity): a collection of authentication workflows that connect your app to a user's ArcGIS account.
+2. User authentication: a collection of authentication workflows that connect your app to a user's ArcGIS account.

 • OAuth 2.0: manage ArcGIS authentication and grant a short-lived access token generated via OAuth 2.0.
 This gives your application permission to access ArcGIS secured services authorized to an existing ArcGIS user's account.